jakemulf/SongCombine/README.md

 There will be 2 implementations for determining the order of songs.
 The first one will use an implementations of Prim's algorithm.
 The first song in the list will be used as the seed, and the next song to be played will be the one with the most similar transition.
 This pattern will continue until all the songs in the list are part of the path.

 The second implementation for determining the order of songs will use an implementation of Kruskal's algorithm.
 The transitions to take will be put in sorted order, with the best transition appearing first.
-Each transition in the array will be added to the order until a cycle is made where each song is played once.
+Each transition in the array will be added to the playlist until a cycle is made where each song is played once.
+If a transition is taken that makes a cycle without including all of the songs, it is thrown out.
 The final mp3 file will begin with the first song in the first transition.

 #Inspiration